fleio/fleio-i18n/readme.md

 ### Enabling the new language

-In order to enable the new language edit the `LANGUAGES` variable from 'settings.py' or `base_settings.py` and add your new language there.
+In order to enable the new language copy the `LANGUAGES` variable from '/var/webapps/fleio/project/fleio/base_settings.py' to `/var/webapps/fleio/project/fleio/settings.py` and add your new language there.
+You can also remove default language options from this variable.

 After all changes are done restart fleio backend using:

 `service uwsgi reload`

+On CentOS you will need to run

+`service uwsgi-fleio reload`

 ## License information